✓ Updated May 2026

 Essential Travel Tips

-Pack neutral-colored clothing (khaki, beige, olive green) – bright colors can startle wildlife.
-Think layers, as mornings and evenings can be cool, even in the heat of the day.
-Don't forget a good pair of binoculars; they're essential for spotting distant animals and make your game drives so much more rewarding.
+Pack light, neutral-colored clothing (khaki, beige, olive green) to avoid startling wildlife.
+Think layers – mornings and evenings can be chilly, even in the heat of the day.
+Don't forget a good pair of binoculars; they're essential for spotting distant animals and are worth more than any zoom lens on your phone.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.